Firefighter Assigned To Woodward Fire In Point Reyes Robbed While Sleeping At Hotel

 POINT REYES STATION (CBS SF) — As if the flames from the Woodward Fire in Point Reyes National Seashore aren’t enough to deal with, burglars have again victimized a firefighter, the latest instance this week of NorCal firefighters being targeted for theft.

-Firefighter Sarah Lee discovered Tuesday morning that all her gear stolen after the SUV was broken into last night at the hotel where she was staying.
+Firefighter Sarah Lee discovered Tuesday morning that all her gear stolen after the SUV was broken into last night at the Sheraton Four Point Hotel where she was staying.
+Lee is the finance chief for a group of firefighters from Colorado in to help with the California fires.

 In total, Lee says about $7,000 worth of gear is gone.
 It’s the second time someone on her team of 60 firefighters has had their car broken into this week.